Beatzoid/sfml-macos/README.md

 # SFML C++ MacOS Example

-A very simple example of how to use SFML on MacOS
+A very simple example of how to use SFML in VSCode on MacOS

 # Prerequisites